zanzers/quizora/README.md

 - [ ] OCR support for scanned (image-only) PDFs — currently unsupported,
       `pdf-parse` returns an empty-text error for these

+## Production Note

+- [ ] Request queue + exponential backoff for LLM/embedding calls, for
+      when multiple users hit the app concurrently

 ## Notes for future me

+- Random questions on every user request. this include the questions and answer.

 - Cohere's `embed-v4.0` needs `inputType` set correctly: `search_document`
   when embedding content to store, `search_query` when embedding a question